 Lea Goentoro Bio: Lea Goentoro is a Professor of Biology in the Division of Biology and Biological Engineering at the California Institute of Technology.
 She holds a B.S. in Chemical Engineering from University of Wisconsin, Madison and a Ph.D. in Chemical Engineering from Princeton University.
 Prior to joining Caltech, she did postdoctoral training in the Department of Systems Biology at Harvard Medical School.
 Her work has been supported by the Damon-Runyon Cancer Foundation, the James S. McDonnell Foundation, the National Science Foundation, and the National Institute of Health.

-We are thrilled to announce the appointment of Ning Jenny Jiang, Ph.D. as a tenured Associate Professor in the Department of Bioengineering at the University of Pennsylvania.
+We are thrilled to announce the appointment of Ning Jenny Jiang, Ph.D. as the tenured Peter & Geri Skirkanich Associate Professor of Innovation in the Department of Bioengineering at the University of Pennsylvania.
 Dr. Jenny Jiang comes to Penn from the Department of Biomedical Engineering at the University of Texas at Austin.
 She obtained her Ph.D. from Georgia Institute of Technology and did her postdoctoral training at Stanford University.

 Jiang’s research focuses on systems immunology by developing technologies that enable high-throughput, high-content, single cell profiling of T cells in health and disease and she is recognized as one of the leading authorities in systems immunology and immunoengineering.
 She is a pioneer in developing tools in biophysics, genomics, immunology, and informatics and applying them to study systems immunology in human diseases.
 Her early work on the development of the first high-throughput immune-repertoire sequencing technology opened up a brand new field of immune-repertoire profiling.
 Her laboratory developed the first high-throughput in situ T cell receptor affinity measurement technology and she pioneered the development of integrated single T cell profiling technologies.
 These technological innovations have changed the paradigm of T cell profiling in disease diagnosis and in immune engineering for therapeutics.
 Using these technologies, her laboratory has made many discoveries in immunology, from unexpected infants’ immunity in malaria infection to “holes” in T cell repertoire in aging immune systems in elderly, from dysregulated T cells in HIV infection to high-throughput identification of neoantigen-specific T cell receptor for cancer immunotherapy.